mdn/browsercompat/docs/draft/views.rst

        name ("Desktop", "Mobile")
     3. For each browser id in meta.compat-table.tabs.browsers, add a column with the translated browser name.
-    4. For each feature in feature-sets.features:
+    4. For each feature in features.features:
         * Add the first column: the feature name.
 If it is a string, then wrap in ``<code>``.
 Otherwise, use the best translation of feature.name, in a ``lang=(lang)`` block.